JedSaylor/jedsaylor_art_engine_pixel/README.md

 If you want to have logs to debug and see what is happening when you generate images you can set the variable `debugLogs` in the `config.js` file to true.
 It is false by default, so you will only see general logs.

-If you want to play around with different blending modes, you can add a `blend: MODE.colorBurn` field to the layersOrder `options` object.

-If you need a layers to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder `options` object as well.

-To use a different metadata attribute name you can add the `displayName: "Awesome Eye Color"` to the `options` object.
-All options are optional and can be addes on the same layer if you want to.
+If you want to play around with different blending modes, you can add a `blend: MODE.colorBurn` field to the layersOrder object.
+If you need a layers to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder object as well.
+Both the `blend: MODE.colorBurn` and `opacity: 0.7` can be addes on the same layer if you want to.

 Here is an example on how you can play around with both filter fields: